PSFE & BFT Investor Alert: Bronstein, Gewirtz & Grossman, LLC Notifies Paysafe Limited f/k/a Foley Trasimene Acquisition Corp. II Investors of Class Action and Encourages Shareholders to Contact the Firm

 NEW YORK, Dec.
-14, 2021 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Paysafe Limited ("Paysafe" or the "Company") (NYSE: PSFE) (NYSE: BFT) f/k/a Foley Trasimene Acquisition Corp.
+16, 2021 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Paysafe Limited ("Paysafe" or the "Company") (: PSFE, BFT) f/k/a Foley Trasimene Acquisition Corp.
 II ("FTAC") and certain of its officers, on behalf of shareholders who purchased or otherwise acquired Paysafe or FTAC securities between December 7, 2020 and November 10, 2021, inclusive (the "Class Period").
-Such investors are encouraged to join this case by visiting the firm's site: www.bgandg.com/psfe.
+Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com/psfe.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws under the Securities Exchange Act of 1934 (the "Exchange Act").